 What’s Happening with Privatization of Long-Term Care in Newfoundland and Labrador?

-On January 29, 2016, bowing to public pressure, the provincial government announced it had cancelled a request for proposals or RFP to design, build, and operate 360 long-term care beds – a process initiated by the previous government.
+On January 29, 2016, bowing to public pressure, the provincial government announced it had cancelled an RFP to design, build, and operate 360 long-term care beds – a process initiated by the previous government.
 Just twenty days later, the provincial Minister of Finance Cathy Bennett told the St. John’s Board of Trade that government is looking at P3s for all government services, including health.

 The Research: Comparisons of Private and Public Long-Term Care in Canada and the US